 If you’re more focused on zero waste, you might have less of an issue collecting too many if you buy mostly in bulk.
 But since buying in bulk is not possible for everyone, you might opt only for food packaged in glass jars.
 Glass is able to be recycled indefinitely, while plastic can only be downcycled a few times before it can no longer be reused and is designed for trash.

 If you accumulate more than you need or want, try sharing with friends or on a trading site like BUNZ.
-You can earn $1 just for signing up HERE.
+You can sign up HERE.

 Recycling is ok, but reducing and reusing are definitely better options for the environment.